BKDDFS/PerfectFrameAI/README.md

             <li>Takes the first video from the specified location.</li>
             <li>
                 Splits the video into frames.
-                Frames are taken every 1 second of the video.
+                Frames are taken at 1-second intervals.
                 Frames are processed in batches.
             </li>
             <li>Evaluates all frames in the batch using an AI model and assigns them a numerical score.</li>